 All payments (including deposit), can be checked via a dormitory database called ISKAM.
 Use the same log-in details as for university information system (InSIS).
 For more details about ISKAM and your deposit, refer to this website.
 If you have any questions regarding the details of deposit payment or assigning the rooms, please contact Central Accommodation Office directly at firstname.lastname@example.org.

-Dormitory reservation starts on September 03, 2018 for the Fall Semester 2018.
-Students will be charged accommodation fee from this date even if they move in later.
+Dormitory reservation starts as published on the website of the dormitory.
+Students will be charged accommodation fee from the earliest move-in date even if they move in later.
 Students can move in every day, even during weekends, but they are obliged to visit the dormitory manager as soon as possible after the arrival to arrange all necessary formalities (signing the Accommodation Agreement, picking up the dormitory ID card – a passport photo needed!).
 Please, note that the dormitory manager is only available during his/her office hours (see below)!
-For more information see The Central Accommodation Office website.
+For more information see dormitories’ website.

 Early Arrival / Late Departure

-There is a possibility to move in before September 03, 2018 or move out after the day stated in your Accommodation Agreement.
+There is a possibility to move in before the earliest move-in date for Exchange students or move out after the day stated in your Accommodation Agreement.
 Those who applied for dormitories can arrive five days prior to the Orientation Week.
 However, IN URGENT CASES, there is a possibility to arrive earlier.
 Please, bear in mind that it is just for urgent cases, because dormitories are also having hotel guests, so they wouldn’t be able to provide a place for too many students coming earlier.
 For those who need to use the dormitories before/after the official dates, please follow these instructions:

 If you are coming during summer holidays, let the Central Accommodation Office (email@example.com) know at least 7 days in advance.
 You may not receive the room you will be living during the semester, so you might have to move in to another.